collective-soundworks/soundworks/README.md

     - [`Control`](#control)
     - [`Setup`](#setup)
     - [`Sync`](#sync)

-## Overview & Getting Started
+## Overview & getting Started

 *Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their mobile devices to generate sound and light through touch and motion.

-The framework is based on a client/server architecture supported by `Node.js` (`v0.12.0` or later) and WebSockets, and uses a modular design to make it easy to implement different performance scenarios: the [*Soundworks* template](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.
+The framework is based on a client/server architecture supported by `Node.js` (`v0.12.0` or later) and WebSockets.
+It uses a modular design to make it easy to implement different performance scenarios: the [*Soundworks* template](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.

 ### Client/server architecture

 In order to connect the mobile devices with each other, *Soundworks* implements a client/server architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently with the `socket.io` library).

-In general, a *Soundworks* scenario allows different types of clients to connect to the server through different URLs.
-The most important type of clients are the mobile devices of the participants who take part in the performance (we refer to this type of client as `player`).
-For convenience, a `player` client connects to the server through the root URL of the application, `http://my.server.address:port/`.
+*Soundworks*-based scenarios allow different types of clients to connect to the server through different URLs.
+The most common type of clients is constituted of the participant's mobile devices who take part in the performance.
+We refer to this type of client as a `player`.
+For convenience, a `player` client connects to the server through the root URL of the application `http://my.server.address:port/`.

-In addition to the `player` clients, a scenario can include other types of clients such as:
+In addition to the `player` clients, a scenario can include as many other types of clients as you want.
+For instance, one could imagine that:
-- A device that provides an interface to control some parameters of the performance in real time — we would refer to this type of client as `conductor`.
-These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
+- A device provides an interface to control some parameters of the performance in real time.
+We would refer to this type of client as `conductor` and these clients would connect to the server through the URL `http://my.server.address:port/conductor`.
-- A device that generates “environmental” sound and/or light effects projected into the performance in sync with the participants’ performance (*e.g.* lasers, a global visualization or ambient sounds on external loudspeakers) — we would refer to this type of client as `env`.
-These clients would connect to the server through the URL `http://my.server.address:port/env`.
+- A device generates “environmental” sound and/or light effects projected into the performance in sync with the participants’ performance (*e.g.* lasers, a global visualization or ambient sounds on external loudspeakers).
+We would refer to this type of client as `env` and these clients would connect to the server through the URL `http://my.server.address:port/env`.

-In general, all other types of clients than `player` access the server through a URL that concatenates the root URL of the application, and the name of the client type (*e.g* `http://my.server.address:port/conductor or http://my.server.address:port/env`).
+All types of clients (except `player`) access the server through a URL that concatenates the root URL of the application, and the name of the client type (*e.g* `http://my.server.address:port/conductor or http://my.server.address:port/env`).

 ### Express app structure

-Since *Soundworks* is built on Express, any scenario you write using *Soundworks* should follow the organization of an Express app (using the EJS rendering engine), as shown in the example below.
+Since *Soundworks* is built on Express, *Soundworks*-based scenario should follow the organization of an Express app (using the EJS rendering engine), as shown in the following example.

 ```
 my-scenario/